Who is Fani Willis, the Georgia prosecutor who could take down Trump

 What Trump has said about the investigation

-The former president has repeatedly characterised the multiple investigations against him as part of a politically motivated “hoax” and an attempt to “steal” the 2024 election from him.
+The former president has repeatedly characterised the multiple investigations against him as part of a politically motivated “hoax” and an attempt to “steal” the 2024 election from him, turning an allegation he now faces in two criminal indictments against his opponents and portraying himself as a victim of political persecution.

-In remarks to supporters in April, Mr Trump attacked Ms Willis as a “racist” making a “fake case” against him to “interfere with the 2024 election”.
+He has characterised Ms Willis as a “racist” making a “fake case” against him to “interfere” with his election prosepects.

+Following the Georgia indictment, he lashed out at the prosecutor on his Truth Social platform and in fundraising messages through his campaign while continuing his bogus, repeatedly debunked narrative that the 2020 presidential election was “rigged” and “stolen” from him.

 This story was first published on 15 February and has been updated with developments